Home : Learning : Naval School of Aviation Safety : Course Information

 Reading

 The ASO course moves at a very rapid pace.
-We have observed that the more the student is prepared upon arrival, the easier the transition back into an academic environment.
+We have observed that the more the student is prepared upon arrival, the easier for the student to keep up with the pace, and importantly, relate teaching points to squadron practices.

-The School of Aviation Safety believes that operational safety is a key component of combat readiness.
+The School believes that operational safety is a key component of combat readiness.
 As such, Operational Risk Management (ORM) is embedded throughout the ASO curriculum.
-Upon completion of the ASO course, the student will be designated an Operational Risk Management Assistant.
+Upon completion of the ASO course, the student will be designated an Operational Risk Management Assistant (USN), or Risk Management instructor (USMC).
+Since risk management is crucial to fleet operational success, risk discussion in the course is very advanced.
+Students are expected to arrive at the school current in their service’s risk management program and ORM fundamentals.
+The school will build on that foundation.

 RMI